douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 ## Agendums

 You may not conform to a gender, but tonight you will conform to an agenda.
 We are all conformists for God.
-You will also sing the agenda for we are all {{ a famous singer // Mavis Staples //  // Gloria Estefan }} in the eyes of God.
+You will also sing the agenda, for we are all {{ a famous singer // Mavis Staples //  // Gloria Estefan }} in the eyes of God.
 And our song goes:

 [[Sing the following.
 If you don’t know the tune, an informed Jew at this seder will probably rescue you.]]